-If you're playing a scenario, first determine which one.

-1.3.2 Set up the battlefield
+- Choose your forces.
+If you're playing a scenario, first determine which one. - 2) Set up the battlefield.
 Identify the borders and place terrain.
-Players can place terrain in a mutually agreed upon fashion or make use of a random terrain generation table.
+Players can place terrain in a mutually agreed upon fashion or make use of a random terrain generation table. - 3) Place objectives.

-1.3.3 Place objectives

 Players alternate placing a total of 8 objectives on the board, no closer than 25 cm from the edge of the board or another objective.
-For small battles (>2,000 points) use 6 objectives.

-1.3.4 Roll to choose sides
+For small battles (>2,000 points) use 6 objectives. - 4) Roll to choose sides.
 Every player rolls a die, re-rolling ties.
 The high roller chooses which side of the table to start on and places one Army Card's worth of models onto the table.
 Players alternate placing units, with the initiative winner setting one aside to be placed last.
 All fortifications must be placed first.
-The deployment zone is anywhere more than 40 cm from the centerline of the table, giving a minimum of 80 cm between enemy troops.
+The deployment zone is anywhere more than 40 cm from the centerline of the table, giving a minimum of 80 cm between enemy troops. - 5) Special abilities.
+Units that have special abilities (such as Infiltrate) may use them.
+If more than one player has Infiltrating units, alternate moving detachments with the initiative winner moving the last unit.